Craig Dickenson was named the Riders’ head coach on January 25, 2019 – becoming the 47th head coach in club history.

-Dickenson is in the third season of his second go-round with the Roughriders.
+Dickenson is in the fourth season of his second go-round with the Roughriders.
 Dickenson was the Special Teams Coordinator for the 2016-2018 seasons, moving to a dual role when he was named Head Coach.
-He also previously worked with the team during the 2011 and 2012 seasons.
+He also previously worked with the Riders special teams during the 2011 and 2012 seasons.

 Dickenson is in his 18th season as a CFL coach and his 15th as a special-teams coordinator.
 Before returning to Saskatchewan in 2016, the product of Great Falls, Mont., spent two seasons with the Edmonton Eskimos and one with the Winnipeg Blue Bombers.
 Dickenson also previously spent seven CFL seasons with the Calgary Stampeders, serving as their special-teams coordinator in five of those seasons, and one campaign with the Montreal Alouettes.

 He is a two-time Grey Cup champion, having won CFL titles with the Eskimos in 2015 and the Stampeders in 2008.